 We have been involved in the development of the Archimedes Wave Swing, a submerged pressure differential wave energy converter that has been built and tested off the coast of Portugal.
-We contributed the development of a bulged wave energy converter based on ElectroActive Polymers together with SBM Offshore.
+We contributed the development of a bulged wave energy converter based on Electro Active Polymers (EAP) together with SBM Offshore.
 The research expertise in wave energy at the Delft University of Technology, has also attracted European Funded Projects specific to wave energy.
 In 2018, WAVe Resource for Electrical Production (WAVREP) a HORIZON 2020 project was initiated at TU Delft.